vijaygill/wg-ui-plus/README.md

 Usage of this software is purely at your own risk.
 I am just sharing what I developed for myself and use at home.

 ## Background
 I was just exploring the combination of Django REST Framework + Angular.
 So I thought I might as well develop something for myself to replace my current WireGuard based VPN where I was managing the IPTables rules by hand (for the post-up script used by WireGuard).
-So far, I like this combo and though this is WIP, I have already replaced my linuxserver's WireGuard image with this project.
+So far, I like this combo and though this is WIP, I have already replaced my lscr.io/linuxserver/wireguard based setup with this project.

 This is going to grow more in coming times.
 So keep an eye on this project.
 Use it and raise issues and/or PR's to make it better.

+## Features
+* Easy management of Peers (clients).
+  * Using Peer-Groups, peers can be granted / denied access easily.
+* Allows access to various resources (Hosts / just some services on a Host / a Network )
+  * Allows scenarios like
+    * Peer-Group A can access intenet but nothing else.
+    * Peer-Group B can access only SSH on a host and nothing else.
+    * Peer-Group C can access only samba shares on NAS.
+    * Peer-Group D can access internet and every machine in the LAN.
+    * Peer-Group E can access only the LAN.
+* Hides complexity of managing IPTables rules.
+* Uses WireGuard (tm).
+* Web based UI can be accessed from anywhere.
+  * I demo'ed it to a colleague of mine at work by adding their mobile as peer and scanning the QR in their mobile (after installing QireGuard app).
+Got the new peer connected in less than a minute!
+* Distributed as docker image.
+So updates are very easy to perform.
+* Runs on Raspberry Pi.
+Developed on OrangePi-5+.
+Thus proven to run at-least on those SBC's.

 ## Usage
 #### Note: Default username/password is admin/admin.
 You can change it later in "Server Configuration page".